 If your result comes back as positive or ‘reactive’, you will receive a call to offer you support and help you arrange further confirmatory testing at a clinic near you.
 Everyone in the UK is entitled to free HIV treatment, regardless of their immigration status.

 It’s time we all play our part to put an end to HIV in our community.
-You can do that today by ordering a self-sampling HIV test and knowing your status.
+You can do that today by ordering an HIV test and knowing your status.

 Order your HIV test